iltommi/qdb-documentation/source/concepts/cluster_organization.rst

 Stabilization
 -------------

+Stabilization is the process during which nodes agree on their position in the cluster.
 Stabilization happens when bootstrapping a cluster, in case of failure, or when adding nodes.
 It is transparent and does not require any intervention.

-As nodes are added to a cluster, the cluster automatically *stabilizes* itself. :term:`Stabilization` is the process during which nodes agree on how and where the data should be distributed.
-The time it takes to stabilize varies depending on the number of nodes and the amount of data to migrate.
 A cluster is considered stable when all nodes are ordered in the ring by their respective ids.

-..
-Periodic Stabilization

 In most clusters, the time required to stabilize is extremely short and does not result in any modification of order of nodes in the ring.
-However, if one or several nodes fail or if new nodes join the cluster, stabilization will migrate data and change the neighbors (see :ref:`data-migration`).
-Thus the stabilization duration depends on the amount of data to migrate, if any.
+However, if one or several nodes fail or if new nodes join the cluster, stabilization also redistributes the data between the nodes (see :ref:`data-migration`).
+Thus the stabilization duration can vary depending on the amount of data to migrate, if any.

-The interval length between each stabilization can be anywhere between 1 second and 2 minutes.

-When the node evaluates its neighbors in the cluster are stable, it will increase the duration between each stabilization check.
-On the contrary, when its neighbors are deemed *unstable*, the duration between stabilization checks will be reduced.
+Nodes periodically verify their location in the cluster to determine if the cluster is stable.
+This interval can vary anywhere from 1 second up to 2 minutes.
+When a node determines the cluster is stable, it will increase the duration between each stabilization check.
+On the contrary, when the cluster is determined to be unstable, the duration between stabilization checks is reduced.

 Adding a Node to a Cluster
 --------------------------